JG-Jayaganesh/CarND-Advanced-Lane-Lines/writeup.md

 ##### Gradient Thresholds

-Combined sobel, magnitude and direction of the gradient step (described the same cell 6, 7, and 8 in advanced_lane_lines.ipynb).
+Combined sobel, magnitude and direction of the gradient step (described the same in function 'get_threshold').

 ##### Color Transform

-Combined red, green and saturation images (described the same cell 52 in advanced_lane_lines.ipynb)
+Combined red, green and saturation images (described the same in function 'get_threshold').

 ![alt text][image9]
 ![alt text][image10]